facebookarchive/commoner/README.md

       -w, --watch          Continually rebuild

-In a single sentence: the `commonize` command finds modules with the given identifiers in the source directory and places a processed copy of each file into the output directory, along with processed copies of all its transitive dependencies.
+In a single sentence: the `commonize` command finds modules with the given identifiers `id1`, `id2`, ... in the source directory and places a processed copy of each module into the output directory, along with processed copies of all required modules.

 Output
 ---

-Commoner prints various status messages to STDERR, so that you can see what it's doing, or figure out why it's not doing what you want.
+Commoner prints various status messages to `STDERR`, so that you can see what it's doing, or figure out why it's not doing what you thought it would do.

-The only information it prints to STDOUT is a JSON array of module identifiers, which includes the identifiers passed on the command line and all their dependencies.
+The only information it prints to `STDOUT` is a JSON array of module identifiers, which includes the identifiers passed on the command line and all their dependencies.
 This array contains no duplicates.

 Internally, each module that Commoner generates has a hash computed from the module's identifier, source code, and processing steps.
-Since this hash can be computed before processing takes place, Commoner can avoid processing a module if it has ever previously processed the same module in the same way.
+Since this hash can be computed before processing takes place, Commoner is able to avoid processing a module if it has ever previously processed the same module in the same way.

 If you dig into the contents of the output directory using `ls -la`, you'll see a subdirectory called `.module-cache/`, which contains a bunch of files with names like `9ffc5c853aac07bc106da1dc1b2486903ca688bf.js`.
 When Commoner is about to process a module, it checks its hash against the file names in this directory.
-If no match is found, processing procedes and the resulting file is written to `.module-cache/ with a new hash.
+If no match is found, processing procedes and the resulting file is written to `.module-cache/` with a new hash.
 Once the appropriate hash file is present in `.module-cache/`, Commoner merely creates a hard link between the hash file and a file with a more meaningful name outside `.module-cache/`.

-When you pass the `--watch` flag to `bin/commonize`, Commoner avoids exiting after the first build and instead watches for changes to previously read files, printing a new JSON array of module identifiers to STDOUT each time rebuilding finishes.
-Thanks to the caching of processed modules, rebuilding takes time roughly proportional to the number of modified files.
+When you pass the `--watch` flag to `bin/commonize`, Commoner avoids exiting after the first build and instead watches for changes to previously read files, printing a new JSON array of module identifiers to `STDOUT` each time rebuilding finishes.
+Thanks to the caching of processed modules, the time taken to rebuild is roughly proportional to the number of modified files.

 Customization
 ---